 - Baby Bed Program - offers new and expecting parents a free, self-contained safe sleeping surface for baby.
 No appointment necessary.
 Drop by the health unit Monday – Friday, 8:30 a.m. - 4:30 p.m. (no nurse available from 12 p.m. - 1 p.m.)

-- Olive Branch – free, drop-in peer and professional support group for women experiencing prenatal and postpartum depression, anxiety and adjustment challenges.
+- Olive Branch – free, a one-on-one Public Health Nursing support for women experiencing prenatal and postpartum depression, anxiety and adjustment challenges.
 The focus is on building skills and setting goals that support women to regain a sense of well-being

 - Breastfeeding Support